odicforcesounds/Art/docs/README.md

 # The Challenge

 1. To imagine some gold is easy.
-That is the "Way" .
+That is the **Way** .
 2. To produce the gold we did imagine is not easy.
-That is the "Condition", which ask logic.
+That is the **Condition**, which ask logic.
-3. When we see in reality what we did imagine, we have the "Expression" of "Fantasy" in reality.
+3. When we see in reality what we did imagine, we have the **Expression** of "Fantasy" in reality.

 > This is what Monkey call **The Way of God**.
 Is what we create, is what we do, is what we become.